Leah Messer Enjoys A Night Out With Her Sister Amid New Boyfriend Rumors

 “Concert with this hawtiee!”
 Leah Messer wrote in the caption of the photo.

-Leah Messer’s sister is often seen on Teen Mom 2 and at the end of last year, the two women were seen taking aim at Jeremy Calvert, Messer’s second husband, for allegedly putting his girlfriend’s daughter, McKenna, ahead of his own four-year-old daughter, Adalynn Faith.
+Leah Messer’s sister is often seen on Teen Mom 2 and at the end of last year, the two women were seen taking aim at Jeremy Calvert, Messer’s second husband, for allegedly putting his girlfriend’s daughter, McKenna, ahead of his own 4-year-old daughter, Adalynn Faith.

 Leah Messer shares her youngest child with Jeremy Calvert and her two older children with her first husband, Corey Simms, who has since remarried and welcomed another daughter of his own.